-Research Computing Resources at URI are hosted in the Tyler Hall data center located on-campus in Kingston, RI.
-This data center is operated by the University IT Services under the leadership of URI's chief information officer, Dr. Karlis Kaugars.
+Research Computing Resources at URI are hosted in the Tyler Hall data center located oncampus in Kingston, RI.
+This data center is operated by the University IT Services under the leadership of URI's chief information officer, Gabriele Fariello.
 The data center is configured with emergency power supplies and high-speed internet access through the URI central power and network connections.
 Central cooling is provided to maintain a climate-controlled environment for the operation of HPC systems.
 Dedicated IT staff provide operation, management and monitoring support to ensure the smooth operation of the data center facility.

-The URI Center for Computational Research (https://ccr.uri.edu) includes an IT Research Computing Services team that consists of several specialists: Dr. Kevin Bryan manages HPC systems, Dr. Michael Puerrer is a Research Computing Facilitator, Christian Vye handles the support for software applications, licensing and 3 graduate students offer consultation and training.
-This team is led by Dr. Gaurav Khanna who serves as Director and is also a Professor in the Physics Department.
+The URI Center for Computational Research (https://ccr.uri.edu) includes an IT Research Computing Services team that consists of several specialists: Dr. Kevin Bryan manages HPC systems, Drs.
+Michael Puerrer and Cecile Cres are Computational Scientists, Christian Vye handles the support for statistics and other software applications, licensing and 4 graduate students offer consultation and training.
+In addition, the Center also administers the URI Al Lab that is a faculty-run resource that focusses on Al related research collaboration, education and outreach.
+The Center is led by Dr. Gaurav Khanna who serves as Director and is also a Professor in the Physics Department.
 The Center is advised by a committee of URI faculty representing widely different areas of research.
 The Center also has a supporting external advisory group consisting of regional experts drawn from the Massachusetts High-Performance Computing Consortium (MGHPCC) in the area of research computing.